dheeraz07/Finnhub-trading-Data-Streaming-Pipeline/README.md

 # Finnhub Streaming Data Pipeline

-The project is a streaming data pipeline based on Finnhub.io API/websocket real-time trading data created for a sake of my master's thesis related to stream processing.
+The project is a streaming data pipeline based on Finnhub.io API/websocket real-time trading data created and related to stream processing.
-It is designed with a purpose to showcase key aspects of streaming pipeline development & architecture, providing low latency, scalability & availability.
+It is designed with the purpose of showcasing key aspects of streaming pipeline development & architecture, providing low latency, scalability, and availability.

 ## Architecture

 ![finnhub_streaming_data_pipeline_diagram drawio (4)](https://user-images.githubusercontent.com/75480707/218998119-12d514ef-8e10-40e7-a638-afaa728e6b4f.png)

-The diagram above provides a detailed insight into pipeline's architecture.
+The diagram above provides a detailed insight into the pipeline's architecture.

 All applications are containerized into **Docker** containers, which are orchestrated by **Kubernetes** - and its infrastructure is managed by **Terraform**.